pennyw1ze/NotesMasterECS/DependableDistributedSystems/Dependable Distributed System Recap.md

 ### Total Order
 Does not implies any other kind of ordering, in fact it is orthogonal to the other ordering, meaning that a sequence can be total ordered but not FIFO ordered.
+This happen because total order does not depend on the broadcast but only on the deliveries of the messages.
 ![[Pasted image 20250122192056.png]]
 ##### Properties
 - **Validity:** if a correct process broadcast $m$, then every correct process delivers $m$;